jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 End Circle
 ```

-The calls added to the declaration are executed in the Create procedure, though.
+The calls added to the declaration are executed in the Create command, though.

 ####### No "="